Exercise Program for Chronic Kidney Disease

 The trial requires that you stop taking certain medications that affect mitochondrial function, such as muscle relaxants, oral steroids, some antiviral medications, oral calcineurin inhibitors, antiepileptic drugs, antipsychotics, anticoagulants, and antiplatelets.
 If you are on any of these, you may need to stop them to participate.

-Is the exercise program safe for people with chronic kidney disease?
+What prior data suggests that this exercise program is safe for individuals with chronic kidney disease?

 Who Is on the Research Team?